-To you and me, Chinatown might be just a place to grab good, cheap food.
+To you and me, Chinatown might be just a place to grab good food.
 Perhaps fresh veggies or a couple of souvenirs.
 But to Andria Lo and Valerie Luu, San Francisco’s Chinatown is a place to celebrate the seniors of the neighborhood whose outfits are nothing short of inspirational (and colorful) in a photo series called Chinatown Pretty.

 “We started Chinatown Pretty after we did an article called Chinatown Sartorialist on The Bold Italic,” Valerie tells us.
 “For the article, we shot portraits and interviewed seniors in Chinatown whose outfits reminded us of our grandmothers.
 The experience brought us so much joy and inspiration that we wanted to continue capturing their unique style and stories.”